kstenerud/safe-encoding/safe32-specification.md

 Safe32 provides a binary data encoding scheme that is safe to be input by humans, and safe to be passed through processing systems that expect human readable text.

+It is especially useful for things requiring human input such as activation codes.

 ### Features:

  * Easily confusable characters & digits are interchangeable.